tmclo/tmclo.dev/content/_index.md

     weight: 1
 ---

-Hey, Welcome to my website, I'm a Linux Enthusiast/Hobby Programmer, check out some of my blog posts, about page or [github](https://github.com/tmclo) to learn more!
+Hey, I'm tom, a Linux Enthusiast/Hobby Programmer, check out some of my blog posts, about page or [github](https://github.com/tmclo) to learn more!